Havana, Cuba: Politics Before Breakfast

-Seen as a way to equalize living conditions throughout the country and prevent the rise of the foreign land barons seen elsewhere on Caribbean islands, this nationalization of property was part of the socialist reforms sweeping the country in post-revolutionary Cuba.
+Seen as a way to equalize living conditions throughout the country and prevent the rise of the foreign land barons seen elsewhere on the Caribbean islands, this nationalization of the property was part of the socialist reforms sweeping the country in post-revolutionary Cuba.

 According to the Cuban geographer, Antonio Núñez Jiménez, it was estimated that almost 75% of arable land in Cuba was owned by foreign companies or individuals prior to the revolution.